simeonpalla/simeonpalla/README.md

 * Project - Fabrication of _e_-Bike
   * Description
-    * Our main interest to take up e bike as our final year project is to find better ways of inter-city transportation with less harm to the nature and without compromising in comfort.
+    * Our main interest is to take up e-bike as our final year project is to find better ways of inter-city transportation with less harm to nature and without compromising on comfort.
     * We’ve used a BLDC motor which is simpler in terms of maintenance and also cost-effective.
 We have connected batteries that are in the production of Lithium-ion technology because of its most popular perks high density, easily replaceable, lightweight, long life, etc., which also requires less maintenance.
-To regulate the speed of the bike we used ESC (Electronic Speed Controller)
+To regulate the speed of the the bike we used ESC (Electronic Speed Controller)

 ##